BismahGhafoor/AI-for-Structure-Prediction/README.md

 ## Acknowledgements
 Thanks to the developers of AlphaFold2.
-Thanks to the Professor Daniel Paneel (University of Leicester) for supporting this research.
+Thanks to the Professor Daniel Panee (University of Leicester) for supporting this research.

 ## Contact